reidgs/TerraBot/README.md

 Note again that comments can be place at the end of lines

 #### WHENEVER ####
 The bulk of test files consist of WHENEVER constraints.
 These are subtests that are activiated whenever a particular condition is met.
-WHENEVER constraints consist of a trigger and a body, which is a sequence of WAIT, ENSURE, and SET subconstraints that specify what behavior is expected of the system.
+WHENEVER constraints consist of a trigger and a body, which is a sequence of WAIT, ENSURE, SET, and PRINT subconstraints that specify what behavior is expected of the system.

 The triggers for WHENEVER constraints can be a Boolean relation or a date-time.
 The Boolean relations can consist of numbers, sensor values, and actuator states (**light, temperature, humidity, smoist, current, wlevel, led, wpump, fan, camera, ping, mtime**).  **mtime** is the number of seconds past midnight -- you can get the hour of the day using (mtime//3600).
 The date-time trigger is specified in terms of the first occurrence, and every time it finishes, another 24 hours are added on to the trigger time.
 Examples include:
 ```